altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 *Gerald pulled out a small mirror as they started walking again* ~Out on the deck of the ship, before it was bustling: now quiet~ "G::I snagged this one - it was the last one for her."
-~Martha saw the red haired Sonny in the bubble next to Flanagan - who was still laying down~ ~She didn't see the spiders anywhere~
+~Martha saw the red haired Sonny in the bubble next to Flanagan - who was still laying down.
+She didn't see the spiders anywhere~
 *They entered the bubble*
 ~Before Martha passed the membrane she heard footsteps behind her~ *Martha waited halfway in the bubble, and turned around*